 In the EU, egg producers have to comply with European legislation.
 This legislation deals with environmental protection, animal welfare and food safety.
-In 2015 the additional costs of EU legislation were estimated to be almost 16% of the total production costs of eggs at farm level.
+In 2017 the additional costs of EU legislation were estimated to be 16% of the total production costs of eggs at farm level.
 In these calculations the following legislation was taken into account:

-- Environmental protection - N directive to protect land and water and the reduction of ammonia emissions to protect air. - Food safety - Reduction of Salmonella prevalence, ban on meat-and-bone meal in poultry feed and regulations on GMO feed ingredients. - · Animal welfare - Minimum standards on space allowance and legislation on beak trimming.
+- Environmental protection - N directive to protect land and water and the reduction of ammonia emissions to protect air. - Food safety - Reduction of Salmonella prevalence, ban on meat and bone meal in poultry feed and regulations on GMO feed ingredients. - · Animal welfare - Minimum standards on space allowance and legislation on beak trimming.

-An important EU law causing an increase in production costs is Council Directive 1999/74/EC 'welfare of laying hens'.
-This legislation was implemented in 2012 on EU egg laying farms.
-There was a 6% increase in the costs of production as the sector moved from conventional cages to enriched cages.
-This EU legislation, mainly related to environment, animal welfare and food safety, is less stringent in non-EU countries.
+An important EU law causing an increase in production costs is Council Directive 1999/74/EC 'welfare of laying hens', which was implemented in 2012 on EU egg laying farms.
+The move from conventional cages to enriched cages led to a 6% costs increase.

+The legislation on environment, animal welfare and food safety is less stringent in non-EU countries than in the EU.